What are kidney stones?

 Tests to diagnose kidney stones

-- A non-contrast spiral computed tomography (CT) scan is the preferred test for kidney stones.
-It is a special type of CT scan that moves in a circle.
+- A non-contrast spiral computed tomography (CT) scan is a special type of CT scan that moves in a circle.

 - Urinalysis and urine cultures test your urine.